NamiNishimura/SASP_project/README.md

 - For metal, outflows are bigger than inflows since they are formed inside the disk
 - For gas, inflows are bigger than outflows
 - Time dependent outburst of hot metal-rich gas conributes to the hot gas's high variation in metallicity

+# Summary 2

+This code will
+- Make projected density plot of CGM, with density/ temperature/ metallicity cut
+- Make metallicity histogram for different HI column density
+- Make metallicity histogram of projected data
+- Make phase plots of density, tempearture, metallicity, and metal mass
+- Make profile plot of density, radial velocity and temperature with standard deviation
+- Make plot of metal mass/ gas mass/ young stars vs time
+- Calcualte star formation rate over time

+### This code shows that
+- Only the absorption line of gas with high HI density can be observed and therefore observational metallicity histogram tends to shift to lower metallicity
+- There's a trend of increasing metallicity with increasing temperature
+- Hot gas has high variation in metallicity
+- The outburst of the hot gas caused sudden increase in metal mass inside the CGM
+- Young star formation rate corresponds to the metal mass change